kappter/2025PDAITEACH/README.md

   * Cross-platform: Microsoft Word (web), Otter.ai (optional).
 * **AI Tool:** District-approved AI platform (e.g., ChatGPT, Gemini, Copilot, or internal tool).
 * **Display:** Projector/screen for live demo.

----

-✅ This gives you a **structured session** that feels professional while still being very practical.

-Would you like me to also create a **second handout just for the activities** (like a “Partner Practice Guide” teachers can follow step-by-step during the session)?